smajji/hub/README.md

 ```

 ### API Gateway
-Currently there is onle one API, which expose external API to client.
-In a real-world systems, this number can grow very quickly as well as whole system complexity.
-Actualy, hundreds of services might be involved in rendering one complex webpage.

-In theory, a client could make requests to each of the microservices directly.
-But obviously, there are challenges and limitations with this option, like necessity to know all endpoints addresses, perform http request for each peace of information separately, merge the result on a client side.
-Another problem is non web-friendly protocols, which might be used on the backend.

-Usually a much better approach is to use API Gateway.
-It is a single entry point into the system, used to handle requests by routing them to the appropriate backend service or by invoking multiple backend services and [aggregating the results](http://techblog.netflix.com/2013/01/optimizing-netflix-api.html).
+API Gateway - It is a single entry point into the system, used to handle requests by routing them to the appropriate backend service or by invoking multiple backend services and [aggregating the results](http://techblog.netflix.com/2013/01/optimizing-netflix-api.html).
 Also, it can be used for authentication, insights, stress and canary testing, service migration, static response handling, active traffic management.

 Netflix opensourced [such an edge service](http://techblog.netflix.com/2013/06/announcing-zuul-edge-service-in-cloud.html), and now with Spring Cloud we can enable it with one `@EnableZuulProxy` annotation.
 In this project, I use Zuul to store static content (ui application) and to route requests to appropriate microservices.
 Here's a simple prefix-based routing configuration for Auth service: